jquery/learn.jquery.com/page/code-organization/concepts.md

 ### The Object Literal

 An object literal is perhaps the simplest way to encapsulate related code.
-It doesn&rsquo;t offer any privacy for properties or methods, but it&rsquo;s useful for eliminating anonymous functions from your code, centralizing configuration options, and easing the path to reuse and refactoring.
+It doesn't offer any privacy for properties or methods, but it's useful for eliminating anonymous functions from your code, centralizing configuration options, and easing the path to reuse and refactoring.